 3. You must always be more informed than the competition

 As cheesy as it sounds, investment bankers must always be thinking about how they can add value during any interactions with clients.
-This means staying informed to the point that you have more expertise than the supposed experts, says Ziad Awad, a former Goldman Sachs and Bank of America Merrill Lynch managing director who now boutique bank Awad Capital.
+This means staying informed to the point that you have more knowledge than the supposed experts, says Ziad Awad, a former Goldman Sachs and Bank of America Merrill Lynch managing director who now boutique bank Awad Capital.

 “You need to read up on everything connected to your coverage area and your clients.
 I can’t tell you how many first meetings I’ve had with company CEOs and chairmen where I’ve told them something they don’t know about their company or sector,” he says.
 “It’s a matter of extreme discipline – read through all the company reports, news and letters to shareholders you can find.
 Read between the lines, make assessments and learn any way you can.
 Have the confidence to ask questions on issues you don’t understand to improve your knowledge.”